custom-cards/button-card/README.md

 In addition to the CSS variables above, you can also style parts of the popup directly using [extra_styles](#injecting-css-with-extra_styles).
 The parts available are listed in the table below.

+> NOTE: Keyframes are no injectable by parts so you cannot adjust nor set any keyframes for animation.

 | Part | Targets | Usage |
 | --- | --- | --- |
 | `#tooltip::part(base)` | The component's base wrapper, an <wa-popup> element. | `#tooltip::part(body) { pointer-events: none; }` |